How to Integrate with Harvest

 That’s it!
 You’ve linked Harvest to Forecast and imported your clients, projects, and team!
 Some things to note:

 - Importing people won’t invite them to join Forecast.
 You should invite your team to Forecast next.
+It also doesn’t assign them to Forecast projects—you’ll need to create assignments for them.

 - If you currently have sample data enabled in your Harvest trial account, you’ll have the option to import sample people and projects into your Forecast account.
 If you do import them, removing the sample data in Harvest won’t automatically remove it in Forecast—you’ll need to manually delete those items there, as well.